sveltejs/kit/documentation/docs/00-introduction.md

 title: Introduction
 ---

+### Before we begin

+> SvelteKit is in early development, and some things may change before we hit version 1.0.
+This document is a work-in-progress.
+If you get stuck, reach out for help in the [Discord chatroom](https://svelte.dev/chat).
+>
+> See the [migration guides](/migrating) for help upgrading from Sapper.

+### What is SvelteKit?

 SvelteKit is an application framework for building web apps using Svelte components.

 With SvelteKit you can build modern state-of-the-art web apps that fully embrace the serverless paradigm with a great development experience.

-SvelteKit is made up of parts, hence the name "kit".
-It contains a rendering engine for SSR and CSR, a client-side runtime for client-side routing and CSR, and a toolchain for development.
+SvelteKit provides a rendering engine, a client-side runtime, and a toolchain for development.

-(If you need a quick reference on these words, check out the [glossary](#appendix) in the appendix.)

 ### Features